-Does any of this feel familiar to you?
+Does any of this seem familiar to you?
 If so, awareness is the first step toward making positive change.

 1. Break-up and make-up relationship cycle.

-When you argue with your partner, you argue hard.
+When you argue with your significant other, you argue hard.

 There are often threats of breaking up when you fight and calling it quits.
-In these moments, you truly can't stand your partner.
+In these moments, you truly can’t stand your this person.

 However, hours later you are back to hugging and loving each other, promising that you are committed.

-You are able to make up quickly and forget about the intense argument that you had.
+You are able to make up quickly and forget about the heated argument that you had.

 Unfortunately, this make-up session is as temporary as your fight.
 The cycle of arguing and making up repeats over and over.

 2. Your partner is your prize.

-While you do value your relationship, there are definitely certain parts of your partner that you just can't stand.
+While you do value your relationship, there are definitely certain parts of your lover that you just can’t stand.

-You may consider leaving at times, but you also know that you have put way too much of your time, energy, and effort into this relationship to walk away from it.
+You may consider leaving, but you also know that you have put way too much of your energy and effort into this relationship to walk away from it.

 You view maintaining the relationship as more of an accomplishment or ego boost.
 The relationship serves some other purpose for you.

-The longer you stay in it, the greater chance you have of winning the “prize” of your partner either committing to you permanently or submitting to your needs and desires.
+The longer you stay in it, the greater chance you have of winning the “prize” of your boyfriend or girlfriend either committing to you permanently or submitting to your needs and desires.